-U.K. Police Detain Man and Reports of Shots Fired After Stabbing Incident Near London Bridge
+U.K. Police Say Stabbing Near London Bridge a 'Terror Incident,' Suspect Shot Dead

-A man has been shot by police at London Bridge in Central London, following what police described as a stabbing which is being treated as a terror incident as a precaution.
+A man has been shot by police at London Bridge in Central London, following what police described as a stabbing which is being treated as a terror incident.

 London Bridge was the site of a terror attack in 2017.